chbroecker/MLinPractice/Documentation.md

 #### Daytime Example

-adds new column based on the time the tweet was sent
+adds new column based on the time the tweet was sent The end hours of every daytime can be changed within the `-d` or `--daytime` argument.
+By default, this is:
 0  - 6  -> night
 6  - 12 -> morning
 12 - 18 -> afternoon